-How to Enter a Bunker
+How to Enter & Exit a Bunker (Video)

 The trail arm or trail side of body is the side of your body farthest away from the target or direction you are trying to hit the ball The right hand, right arm and right side of body are the trail side for a right handed golfer.

 Ready Golf – Exiting a Green